 ** On Dickblick.com: look for the day's discount code for a discount and free shipping. **

 This is a good-quality oil-based ink that stays “loose” so you can take your time printing, becomes permanent when dry, and washes up with soap and water.
-I recommend you go with any dark color (not, for example, yellow) so you get satisfying contrast when you print.
+I recommend you go with any dark color (not, for example, yellow) so you get satisfying contrast when you print -- just be sure to get the Caligo Safewash RELIEF Ink (not etching ink).
+If you prefer black but the above size is sold out, try the 250 gm size ($22).
 If you want to be able to mix your own colors, I recommend purchasing Process Blue (Cyan), Process Red (Magenta), and Process Yellow, along with Black and the Transparent Extender: these will allow you to achieve a wide range of colors.

 4. Please order ONE of the THREE options below:

 Choosing a brayer was the most difficult call for me, so after considerable agonizing, I’m offering you options.